bitprj/devrel/Intro_to_Regression_Analysis.md

 ![](https://www.picturepaste.ca/images/2020/05/25/Diabetes-ML-Shape.png)

 Now we can scale the training and testing data to give it a mean of 0 and a standard deviation of 1.
 We should also print the results to find the training set mean and standrd deviation.
+We would do this using Scikit-learn's `StandardScaler()` package which will remove the mean and convert it to 0 and create a unified standard deviation of 1.

 ```python
 #Scale the data to give a mean of zero and a unified standard deviation